iterative/dvc.org/static/docs/commands-reference/import-url.md

 > `remote://myremote/path/to/file` notation just means that a DVC
 > [remote](/doc/commands-reference/remote) `myremote` is defined and when DVC is
-> running, it internally expands this URL into a regular S3, SSH, GS, etc URL by
+> running.
+DVC automatically expands this URL into a regular S3, SSH, GS, etc
-> appending `/path/to/file` to the `myremote`'s configured base path.
+> URL by appending `/path/to/file` to the `myremote`'s configured base path.

 Another way to understand the `dvc import-url` command is as a short-cut for a more verbose `dvc run` command.
 This is discussed in the